kevynfg/twitter_clone/README.md

 Last challenge on this project was to make a delete button to the current logged in user only.
 And auto update on the interface about current TWEETS and FOLLOWERS, also it uses md5 cryptography by PHP.

+:bulb:
-:bulb: # Para utilizar o projeto basta seguir:
+## *Para utilizar o projeto basta seguir

--Download the project files using git clone or download zip
+- Download the project files using git clone or download zip

--Install Xampp and initialize Apache and MySQL.
+- Install Xampp and initialize Apache and MySQL.

--Go to your explorer folders 'Xampp/htdocs' and paste twitter_clone inside it.
+- Go to your explorer folders 'Xampp/htdocs' and paste twitter_clone inside it.

--On your web browser, try localhost/phpmyadmin.
+- On your web browser, try localhost/phpmyadmin.
 After getting to the phpmyadmin page, you must create twitter_clone database.

--After you create it's database, create these following tables:
+- After you create it's database, create these following tables:

 create table usuarios (
     id int not null PRIMARY KEY AUTO_INCREMENT,